UKHomeOffice/engineering-guidance-and-standards/docs/standards/designing-and-maintaining-an-api.md

 It is good practice to maintain and keep a good versioning of your API where appropriate, when using versioning it is recommended we follow the [semver standards](https://semver.org).

+There are a few [different ways of versioning](https://www.xmatters.com/blog/blog-four-rest-api-versioning-strategies) an API, via the URI path, query parameters or headers.
+You will also need to decide a versioning strategy, whether that be per endpoint or for the whole API.

 ### You MUST have appropriate status codes returning from each endpoint

 Your API endpoints must return the relevant status code for each endpoint, for example a 403 if a user doesn't have access.